Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Once you add the can of cream of potato soup and heavy cream, you will want to taste your chicken corn chowder to see if it needs additional salt and black pepper.
 The saltiness of your chowder will depend on the saltiness of the chicken stock you use, as all brands are not created equal with the amounts of salt in them.

-How to Serve This Creamy Chicken Corn Chowder Recipe
+How To Serve This Creamy Chicken Corn Chowder Recipe

-This delicious recipe will warm you up on even the coldest of days.
 To add a little greenery to your meal, consider serving a simple Caesar salad on the side.

 Our dinner rolls or Dutch oven bread would be a great way to mop up the bottom of your bowl.